Citi Benefits Handbook

 Most HMOs cover physician and hospital care for both the mother and the newborn child, including prenatal care, delivery and post-natal care.
 Generally, you will need a referral for your first visit to a participating obstetrician.
 However, you will not need a referral for the remaining visits during your pregnancy.

 The mother and the newborn child are covered for a minimum of 48 hours of inpatient care following a vaginal delivery and 96 hours following a cesarean section.
 Some HMOs provide coverage for home health care visits if your doctor determines that you and your child may be safely discharged after a shorter stay.

-The 48/96-hour minimum stay after childbirth is required by federal law.
+The 48/96-hour minimum covered stay after childbirth is required by federal law.
 State laws may provide additional requirements for maternity coverage.
-See the HMO Certificate of Insurance listed under "2017 Insured HMOs" for more information about maternity coverage.
+See the HMO Certificate of Insurance listed under "2018 Insured HMOs" for more information about maternity coverage.

 Call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938 (see the For More Information section for detailed instructions, including TDD and international assistance) within 31 days of the child's birth to add your newborn child to your coverage.
 The health plans will not cover the child after 31 days.

 Benefits are always available in a medical emergency, whether you use in-network or out-of-network providers.
 A medical emergency is generally defined as a sickness or injury that, without immediate medical attention, could place a person's life in danger or cause serious harm to bodily functions.

 If you have a true medical emergency, you should go to the nearest emergency facility.
 Most HMOs require you to contact your PCP or the HMO within certain time limits, generally 48 hours.
 If you are unable to do this, you should have a family member contact your HMO.